PATechmasters/techmasters.io/README.md

 # techmasters
 Hosts the Techmasters website.
-Changes go live immediately at https://www.patechmasters.com (Please see branch named "gh-pages".)
+Changes go live immediately at https://www.patechmasters.com

+Please see branch named "gh-pages".
+Do not modify or delete the "CNAME" file!